dennybritz/bella/README.md

 You can also write your configuration in Javascript.
 This gives you additional flexibility.
 Documentation for this is TODO.

-### Display Types
+### Record Types

-Display Types describe how your records are rendered in the GUI, Internally, each display type is implemented as a reactjs component.
+Record Types describe how your records are rendered in the GUI, Internally, each record type is implemented as a reactjs component.

 ##### `Post`